Most Active Stories

 By Joaqlin Estus, KNBA News Director

-Demographers predict the population of people age 65+ in Alaska is going to continue to rise, to more than double, actually, in coming decades.
+Demographers predict the population of people age 65-plus in Alaska is going to continue to rise, to more than double, actually, in coming decades.
 That’s due, in part to increased life expectancy, which is rising around the world.
 The highest is in Switzerland, at almost 83 years.
 U.S. life expectancy is 78.6 years.
 It’s a year less than that for Alaskans, which is ranked 34th in the nation for life expectancy, and even lower for Alaska Natives.

 Dr. Steve Cohen is an Assistant Professor at Virginia Commonwealth University.
 Speaking at the Gerontological Society of America annual meeting in November, he said an ongoing behavioral survey by the CDC gives a few reasons life expectancy in Alaska is lower than in other states.